WhatsApp Contact

 Place of birth: Isfahan

-The Late Master Jafar Rashtiyan was born in 1925 A.c (1304 according to Jalali Calendar) in Isfahan in an Artist Family.
-The Sudden Death of the father put him under the supervision of his Uncle whom he was one of the distinctive miniaturists and painters of his Time and to be educated by him in painting.
+The Late Master Jafar Rashtiyan was born in 1925 A.c (1304 according to the Jalali Calendar) in Isfahan in an Artist Family.
+The Sudden Death of their father put him under the supervision of his Uncle, one of his time's distinctive miniaturists and painters who educated him in painting.

-The Master Rashtiyan, the painter, Miniaturist and carpet designer in one of the most distinctive artists of Isfahan and during the precious life he has left so many distinctive students in different fields of the art which from them Shokrani and Ebrahimiyan may be named.
+The Master Rashtiyan, the painter, Miniaturist and carpet designer, is one of the most distinctive artists of Isfahan.
+During their precious life, he has left many exceptional students in different fields of art, which Shokrani and Ebrahimiyan may be named.

-The main entrance of the hall of “Abbasi Hotel” In Isfahan is a sample of his precious art reflections.
+The hall's main entrance of "Abbasi Hotel" In Isfahan is a sample of his precious art reflections.

 REZA SHAKER